ARonneburg/code-contrast/README.md

 ## Prerequisities
 - Install plugin for your IDE: [JetBrains](https://plugins.jetbrains.com/plugin/20647-refact-ai) or [VSCode](https://marketplace.visualstudio.com/items?itemName=smallcloud.codify)
-- Login or sign in to your account
+- Sign up or login in to your account
 - Large Language Models require a lot of computing resources and memory.
-  We recommend to use this server with **Nvidia GPU with at least 4Gb VRAM**.
+  We recommend using this server with **Nvidia GPU with at least 4Gb VRAM**.
   Another option is to use it with CPU, but it's quite slow and unusable in practice yet.

 ## Running Server in Docker
-The recommended way to run server is pre-builded Docker image.
+The recommended way to run server is a pre-build Docker image.

 Install [Docker with NVidia GPU support](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 On Windows you need to install WSL 2 first, [one guide to do this](https://docs.docker.com/desktop/install/windows-install).